Foundation Past Master

 During the pandemic Janet worked as a vaccinator and remains on the NMC register.

 Janet is currently Chair of the Membership Committee.

 Helen worked as a Health Visitor for children with special needs for Lewisham and Greenwich NHS Trust and is now retired.
 She trained at St. Bartholomew’s Hospital School of Nursing where she worked as a Staff Nurse.
 After completing her midwifery training in Sussex, she returned to Barts and became Sister of the Oncology Unit.

 Helen then studied at the South Bank University to qualify as a Health Visitor and has worked as such (both generic and specialist) in several Community Trusts in London whilst completing a degree in Professional Practice (Nursing) at Greenwich University.

 Liz trained at St Bartholomew’s Hospital School of Nursing and subsequently worked at the Royal London Hospital in Whitechapel as a Relief Sister.
-Having completed the post-graduate course in Urological and Renal Nursing at St Peter’s Hospitals in Covent Garden, she became Clinical Teacher at the School of Nursing.
+Having completed the post-graduate course in Urological and Renal Nursing at St Peter’s Hospitals in Covent Garden, she became a Clinical Teacher at the School of Nursing.

 After moving to Brighton in 1986, she worked as Education Officer for a children’s charity, teaching Fire Safety and Burn Prevention in schools and has written a children’s book highlighting the dangers of scalding.
-As part of this work, Liz was Chair of a committee actively involved with the rehabilitation of paediatric burns survivors from Peanut ward at Queen Victoria Hospital in East Grinstead.
+As part of this work, Liz was Chair of a committee actively involved with the rehabilitation of paediatric burns survivors from the Peanut ward at Queen Victoria Hospital in East Grinstead.
 She continues to work as a volunteer in her local community and with the U3A.

-Liz is a lifetime Foundation Freeman, a Past Master and a trustee of The Company of Nurses Charitable Trust for The Company of Nurses.
+Liz is a lifetime Foundation Freeman, a Past Master and a Trustee of the Company of Nurses Charitable Trust for the Company of Nurses.